mvmolloy/milestone-project-1/README.md

 ![my portfolio](https://github.com/mvmolloy/milestone-project-1/blob/master/assets/readme-images/my-portfolio-mockup.png)

 This static wesbite is designed as an online portfolio that can be used during and after my time learning and creating with the Code Institute.
-It utilises my HTML, CSS and Bootstrap skills to serve as a landing page for potential clients and employers and to showcase projects I have created for local groups, small businesses and solo entrepreneurs.
+It utilises my HTML, CSS and Bootstrap skills to serve as a landing page for potential clients and employers.
+It highlights my education and employment history, technical skills, and showcases projects I have created for local groups, small businesses and solo entrepreneurs.
+Potential clients are able to read client stories of how the projects I create for them have helped their ventures to flourish.
+After their journey thorugh my page, the end goal is that potential clients are persuaded to get in touch using the contact form so we can explore any potential projects.

 ## UX